Bluespongecake/BtYoungScientist2019/README.md

 Just a demonstration project, but cool nonetheless.
 Could have been made faster, better, more robust, further range etc. with better materials, but I made do.

+How I made the hardware: <a href= "https://www.instructables.com/id/Laser-Transmission-With-Arduinos/" > Instructable </a>

 Will post schematics later
 In the mean time heres a random image of a dog.